M.Ed. LPC. NCC. BCETS. RMT.

-Paige Valdiserri, M.Ed.
-LPC, NCC, BCETS, RMT, is an internationally-recognized Traumatic Stress an Integrative Healing Consultant.
-Formerly from the Washington DC area, and currently headquartered in Arizona, Paige not only has clients, groups, organizations travel to Tucson for all their needs, but she also travels wherever she is needed.
-Her international work, which includes the Middle East and Africa, and unique integrative approach, has empowered thousands of people on the front lines of stress, to go from a place of personal fracturing back to wholeness- whether it is recovering from war zones, natural disasters, sexual violence, medical/chronic illness, intense professional/corporate settings, life-changing personal events, or ongoing spiritual growth.
-Clients have described her as a teacher, a guide, a healer, a spiritual intuitive and a reflection of themselves.
+Paige Valdiserri is an internationally recognized Traumatic Stress & Integrative Healing Consultant.
+She is a highly regarded speaker, author, consultant, healer, coach and trainer.
+Her international work at the corporate level, which includes programs in the Middle East and Africa, and unique integrative healing approach, has empowered thousands of individuals on the front lines of stress to go from a place of personal fracturing back to wholeness.
+Whether it is recovering from war zones, natural disasters, sexual violence, medical/chronic illness, intense professional/corporate settings, life-changing personal events, and/or ongoing spiritual growth, clients and organizations have described her as a teacher, a guide, a healer, a spiritual intuitive and a reflection of themselves.

-As a Board-Certified Expert in Traumatic Stress, Paige is also a Licensed Professional Counselor, Energy Medicine Healer, Biodynamic Craniosacral Trauma Therapist, Body Therapist, Master Reiki Teacher, Shamanic healer, Spiritual intuitive, Kundalini Yoga instructor, Subconscious Restructure Coach, clairvoyant, empath and body intuitive.
-Paige collaborates with physicians, chiropractors, and integrative holistic practitioners around the country through live video chats, workshops, teleconferences, podcasts and patient care to integrate her work into the medical and behavioral health fields.
+As a Board-Certified Expert in Traumatic Stress, Paige is also a Licensed Professional Counselor, Energy Medicine Healer, Biodynamic Craniosacral Trauma Therapist, Body Therapist, Master Reiki Teacher, Biofeedback practitioner, Shamanic healer, Spiritual intuitive, Kundalini Yoga instructor, Subconscious Restructure Coach, clairvoyant, empath and body intuitive.
+Paige consults and collaborates with corporate executives, physicians, chiropractors, and integrative holistic practitioners around the country through live video streams, trainings, workshops, teleconferences and podcasts.

-In her capacity as the Director of Behavioral Health for the international occupational health firm, Comprehensive Health Services Inc., Paige developed and managed the firm’s first (holistic) behavioral health department for its domestic and international contracts, including support for the military, government contractors and family support for those deployed.
-Her work in Iraq was beneficial for program development bringing cutting edge modalities/techniques to the war zones.
-Her responsibilities included developing and implementing company policies, procedures and operations, regarding comprehensive behavioral health programs, training of behavioral health providers on innovative modalities to utilize in war zones, training all staff on protocols involving trauma, Post Traumatic Stress Disorder (PTSD), Traumatic Brain Injury (TBI), emergency preparedness and disaster response, cultural gender issues, and organizational assessment and screening, as well as developing national Next of Kin (NOK) teams.
-She also ran staff development trainings and workshops on topics such as leadership, managing stress in war zones, cultural diversity and awareness, workplace violence, gender issues, culture sensitivity for those deployed to third world countries, and suicide awareness and prevention.
+In her capacity as the Director of Behavioral Health for an international occupational health firm, Paige developed and managed the firm’s first (holistic) behavioral health department for its domestic and international contracts, including support for the military, government contractors and family support for those deployed.
+Her work in Iraq was beneficial for program development by bringing cutting-edge modalities to the war zones for the men and women who serve.
+Her responsibilities included developing and implementing company policies, procedures and operations, regarding comprehensive behavioral health programs, training of behavioral health providers on innovative modalities to utilize in war zones, training all medical staff on protocols involving trauma, PTSD, Traumatic Brain Injury (TBI), emergency preparedness and disaster response, cultural gender issues, and organizational assessment and screening, as well as developing national Next of Kin (NOK) teams.
+She also ran staff development trainings and workshops on topics such as leadership, corporate culture, managing stress in war zones, cultural diversity and awareness, workplace violence, gender issues, culture sensitivity for those deployed to third world countries, and suicide awareness and prevention.